Image of God: Historical context

 Scholars still debate the extent to which external cultures influenced the Old Testament writers and their ideas.
 Mesopotamian epics contain similar elements in their own stories, such as the resting of the deity after creation.
-Many Mesopotamian religions at the time contained anthropomorphic conceptions of their deities, and some scholars have seen this in Genesis's use of the word "image."
+Egyptian and Mesopotamian religions at the time contained anthropomorphic conceptions of their deities, and some scholars have seen this in Genesis's use of the word "image."
+King Tut's full name, Tutankhaten, translates to "living image of the Aten" (the solar disk).
 John Walton notes, however "the practice of kings setting up images of themselves in places where they want to establish their authority.
 Other than that, it is only other gods who are made in the image of gods.
-Thus, their traditions speak of sons being in the image of their fathers19 but not of human beings created in the image of God.
+Thus, their traditions speak of sons being in the image of their fathers but not of human beings created in the image of God.
+For example, the Fakhariyah Inscription uses Aramaic cognate words for "image" and "likeness" in reference to the statue of a king from the north-eastern region of Syria during the 9th century BCE.

 Moral implications

 The Biblical texts sketch some moral implications of the image of God in humanity.
 The Genesis 9 passage links the image of God to the rationale for prohibiting and punishing murder.
 The James 3 passage also points out that the tongue which is made by God should not curse that which God has made in his image.

 To assert that humans are created in the image of God may mean to recognize some special qualities of human nature which allow God to be made manifest in humans.
 For humans to have a conscious recognition of having been made in the image of God may mean that they are aware of being that part of the creation through whom God's plans and purposes best can be expressed and actualized; humans, in this way, can interact creatively with the rest of creation.
 The moral implications of the doctrine of Imago dei are apparent in the fact that, if humans are to love God, then humans must love other humans whom God has created (cf. John 13:35), as each is an expression of God.
-The human likeness to God can also be understood by contrasting it with that which does not image God, i.e., beings who, as far as we know, are without this spiritual self-awareness and the capacity for spiritual / moral reflection and growth.
+The human likeness to God can also be understood by contrasting it with that which does not image God, i.e., beings who are ostensibly without this spiritual self-awareness and the capacity for spiritual / moral reflection and growth.